 I think the black has many mouths.
 Maybe the arch is one of its mouths, and if I walk into it I’ll go home.

 I wonder what being unswallowed is like.
 I imagine it’s a great sucking upward and then a whoosh and your stomach drops, like a roller coaster, but then it’s over, and you are yourself again.

 I walk through the arch, slowly.
 I raise my right arm up in front of my eyes, and I watch as the shadow of the arch passes over it.
 The black rolls under the skin in waves.
-When it intersects with the shadow my arm goes dark.
+When it intersects with the shadow my arm goes white.

 I never wanted to be a container for the void.